oztrkoguz/SubtitleAI/README.md

 ## Contact

-For any questions or support, please contact [ooguz400@gmial.com] or open an issue on GitHub.
+For any questions or support,open an issue on GitHub.